SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 The Docker image can be built and published automatically using GitHub Actions every time you push a change to your repository containing the app code.
 We recommend setting up this workflow as it will minimize the need for you to do things manually every time you make a change in your app.

-This repository contains an example of how to set up GitHub action for publishing on GitHub packages (file '.github/workflows/docker-image-ghcr.yml').
+This repository contains an example of how to set up a GitHub Action for publishing on GitHub Packages (file .github/workflows/docker-image-ghcr.yml).
 Copy this file into your own repository into the same folder and customize if you would like.

 Step 5.
 Create a user account on SciLifeLab Serve